fpco/ghc-prof-flamegraph/blog-post.md

-# Flame graphs for Haskell GHC .prof files
+# Flame graphs for GHC time profiles

 ## Introduction

 GHC comes with nice
 [profiling facilities](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/profiling.html)
 that are very useful to find out where CPU time is being spent in your program.
-This information comes in the form of `.prof` files, which contain a brief overview of the functions where most time is spent and a then a complete breakdown.
+With the right flags turned on, GHC's RTS dumps a time profile in a `.prof` file your program exits, providing textual summary and detailed views of the program's runtime, broken down by cost centre.

-However in large programs these `.prof` files can become quite hard to make sense of.
+However, in large programs these `.prof` files can become quite hard to make sense of.
 Visualizing profiling data is a common problem, and one neat solution is to use
 [flame graphs](http://www.brendangregg.com/flamegraphs.html) to get a high-level view of where time is spent, and why it is spent there.
-`ghc-prof-flamegraph` is a utility to convert `.prof` files to the format that is used to generate flame graphs.
+That's why we wrote `ghc-prof-flamegraph`, a new utility useful for turning textual `.prof` reports into a pretty picture.

 ![Flame graph for a run of `binary-tree.hs`.](/examples/binary-trees.svg)